autumnai/leaf/README.md

 #### _Why Rust?_

-The current hardware just recently became strong enough to support real-world usage of machine intelligence e.g. super-human image recognition, self-driving cars, etc..
-For taking advantage of the computational power of the underlying hardware from GPUs to clusters you need a low-level language that allows for control of memory.
-But to make machine intelligence widely accessible you want to have a high-level comfortable abstraction over the underlying hardware.
+The current hardware just recently became strong enough to support real-world usage of machine intelligence; e.g. super-human image recognition, self-driving cars, etc..
+To take advantage of the computational power of the underlying hardware, from GPUs to clusters, you need a low-level language that allows for control of memory.
+However, to make machine intelligence widely accessible, you want a high-level and comfortable abstraction over the underlying hardware.

 Rust allows us to cross this chasm.
 Rust promises performance like C/C++ but with safe memory-control.
-For now we can use C Rust wrappers for performant libraries.
-But in the future Rust rewritten libraries will have the advantage of zero-cost safe memory control, that will make large, parallel learning networks over CPUs and GPUs more feasible and more reliable to develop.
+Currently, we can use C Rust wrappers for performant libraries, but in the future libraries rewritten in Rust will have the advantage of zero-cost safe memory control.
+Those Rust libraries will make developing large, parallel learning networks over CPUs and GPUs more feasible and reliable.
 The development of these future libraries is already under way e.g. [Glium][glium].

-On the usability side, Rust offers a trait-system, that makes it easy for researchers and hobbyists alike to extend and work with Leaf as if Leaf would have been written in a higher-level language such as Ruby, Python, Java, etc.
+On the usability side, Rust offers a trait-system that makes it easy for researchers and hobbyists to extend and work with Leaf, as though Leaf was written in a higher-level language, such as Ruby, Python, Java, etc.

 #### _Who can use Leaf?_

-We develop Leaf under the MIT open source license, which, paired with the easy access and performance, makes Leaf a first-choice option for researchers and developers alike.
+We develop Leaf under the MIT open source license, which, paired with easy access and performance, makes Leaf a first-choice option for researchers and developers alike.

 #### _Why did you open source Leaf?_

-We believe strongly in machine intelligence and think that it will have a major impact on future innovations, products and our society.
-At Autumn, we experienced a lack of common and well engineered tools for machine learning and therefore started to create a modular toolbox for machine learning in Rust.
-We hope, that with making our work open source, we will speed-up research and development of production-ready applications and make their work easier as well.
+We strongly believe in machine intelligence, and think that it will have a major impact on future innovations, products, and our society.
+At Autumn, we experienced a lack of common and well engineered tools for machine learning, and therefore started to create a modular toolbox for machine learning in Rust.
+We hope that by making our work open source, we will speed-up research and development of production-ready applications and make their work easier as well.

 #### _Who is Autumn?_